World's Ugliest Dog Contest awards underdogs' inner beauty

 Share via Email

-PETALUMA, Calif. — The World's Ugliest Dog Contest is celebrating man's best friend's perfect imperfections in California on Friday.
+PETALUMA, Calif. — The World's Ugliest Dog Contest in California is celebrating the inner beauty and imperfections of man's best friend on Friday.

 The pooches — many of which are adoptable or previously adopted — will face off in a red carpet walk and "Faux Paw Fashion Show," organizers said.
 The contestants are judged on first impressions, unusual attributes, personality and audience reaction.

-A blind Chihuahua-Chinese Crested mix named Sweepee Rambo bested 16 other homely hounds in last year's competition and waddled away with $1,500, a trophy and a flight to New York with her owner, Jason Wurtz, for media appearances.
+A blind Chihuahua-Chinese Crested mix named Sweepee Rambo bested 16 other homely hounds in last year's competition and walked away with $1,500, a trophy and a flight to New York for media appearances with her owner, Jason Wurtz.
 The then-17-year-old champion proved that third time's the charm after falling short in the competition twice before.

 By celebrating inner beauty, organizers said they hope to showcase that all dogs, regardless of physical appearance, can be lovable additions to any family.